-In 1967, Dr. John Noyes, a physician at the Tanana Valley Clinic, responded to the plight of a man who he felt deserved the same rights and privileges that the rest of us enjoyed.
-The man had lived most of his life in a state institution in Oregon, where he was sent — along with many other Alaskans with disabilities — to receive support services.
-However, when Alaska became a state, the contract for these services was canceled and the man, along with others who had been in the Oregon institution, was sent home.
+In the beginning, Dr. John Noyes, a physician at the Tanana Valley Clinic, responded to the plight of a man who he felt deserved the same rights and privileges that the rest of us enjoyed.
+The man had lived most of his life in a state institution in Oregon, where he was sent — along with many other Alaskans with disabilities — to receive support services for individuals with a developmental disability.

+When Alaska became a state, the contract for these services was canceled and the man, along with others who had been in the Oregon institution, was sent home.
 Some of the individuals were sent to Harborview, a newly constructed facility in Valdez; others were sent to live in their home communities.
 However, many communities, including those in Interior Alaska, had no place for individuals with disabilities to go to and provided no support services to them.

-After 20 years of helping Alaskans with developmental disabilities, the association decided it was time to change its name to better reflect its broadening scope of services.
-In 1987 Fairbanks Rehabilitation Association became Fairbanks Resource Agency.
-By then, FRA was providing supported employment services throughout the community and in its own small business; respite care and family support services to families of individuals and developmental disabilities; and a program to help individuals with disabilities live independently.
+Then in 1987 the association decided to change its name to better reflect its broadening scope of services.
+Fairbanks Rehabilitation Association became Fairbanks Resource Agency.
+By then, FRA was providing supported employment services throughout the community and in its own small businesses; respite care and family support services to families of individuals with developmental disabilities; and a residential program to help individuals with disabilities live independently.

-FRA employs over 300 full- and part-time employees providing care in client homes and working throughout the Fairbanks community: the main FRA administrative building at 805 Airport Way, the Senior Services Adult Day Center, and the 10 accessible residences/complexes.
+FRA employs over 350 full- and part-time employees providing care in client homes and working throughout the Fairbanks community: the main FRA administrative building at 805 Airport Way, the Senior Services Adult Day Center, and the 10 accessible residences/complexes.

 We receive funding from both private and public sources and have an active Board of Directors.
 Proceeds raised benefit the individuals who choose to use FRA support services.
 To learn about the many ways you can contribute or get involved with FRA, please visit How You Can Help.